pragma-/grafmon/README.md

 I needed an easy-to-install local app that requires no-to-minimal set-up to graph in real-time various system metrics and custom IoT metrics, notably percentages of CPU usages for all active processes and wattage usages of my home appliances.
-The KDE and Gnome system monitors/task managers graphed overall CPU usage rather than per-process usage.
+The KDE and Gnome system monitors/task managers graph overall CPU usage rather than per-process usage.

 Grafmon is inspired in part by Windows' perfmon.exe.
 The graph does not scroll, but instead updates in a horizontally rolling blind.
 A vertical line will move from left-to-right as the